larsulbricht/awesome-digital-assets/readme.md

 ### News Sites

-- ⭐️ [Ledger Insights](https://www.ledgerinsights.com/) - One of the most comprehensive news sites for institutional blockchain news.
+- [Ledger Insights](https://www.ledgerinsights.com/) - One of the most comprehensive news sites for institutional blockchain news. ⭐️
 - [CoinDesk](https://www.coindesk.com/) - One of the largest and most popular crypto media outlets in the world.
 Originally founded in 2013, CoinDesk features news articles, videos, podcasts, and newsletters for breaking news and expert opinions.
 - [Forbes: Digital Assets](https://www.forbes.com/digital-assets) - Insights into the biggest events shaping the blockchain and crypto industry.
 - [The Block](https://www.theblock.co/) - The Block features breaking crypto news, in-depth research reports, and data dashboards that illustrate on-chain metrics.

 ### Podcasts
-- ⭐️ [Bitcoin, Fiat & Rock'n'roll](https://bfrr.info/) - The finance podcast between the traditional and the future financial system built on blockchain.
+- [Bitcoin, Fiat & Rock'n'roll](https://bfrr.info/) - The finance podcast between the traditional and the future financial system built on blockchain. ⭐️
 - [Chainalysis: Public Key Podcast](https://www.chainalysis.com/blog/category/podcast/) - Public Key is the cryptocurrency and compliance podcast, brought to you by Chainalysis.
-Every week Chainalysis Chief Marketing Officer, Ian Andrews sits down with thought leaders in the space to discuss a range of topics.
+Every week, Chainalysis Chief Marketing Officer Ian Andrews sits down with thought leaders in the space to discuss a range of topics.
 - [On The Brink with Castle Island](https://castleisland.libsyn.com/) - A popular weekly podcast (by Castle Island Ventures) covering crypto and digital asset industry news from an institutional and policy angle.
 Frequent discussions on regulation, market structure, and macro trends with notable guests (industry executives, researchers, and regulators).
 - [Bankless](https://www.bankless.com/podcast) - An influential podcast exploring how blockchain and Web3 can transform finance and society.
 - [The Money Movement](https://www.circle.com/the-money-movement) - A podcast hosted by Circle CEO Jeremy Allaire, focusing on digital currency in finance.
 Episodes (2020–present) cover trends like stablecoin use in banking, CBDC developments, and conversations with bankers, technologists, and lawmakers shaping the future of money.